ahjoo-de/ahjoo-de.github.io/_posts/2025-02-10-Transform-Map-Scripts.md

 layout: post
 title: Transform Map Scripts
 tags:
-- ServiceNow
+- servicenow
-- TransformMap
+- transformmap
-- Script
+- script
 ---
 This is a collection of snippets i used in catalog items in the last year.